Claim: A letter to the editor suggested that 2007’s early start to Daylight Saving Time contributed to global warming.

 Hmmm, as Humphrey Bogart would say.
 Seems like I have read this story somewhere else.

-Imagine my delight when I opened my paper Dec.
-14 to find not one, not two,
+Imagine my delight when I opened my paper

 In his review of “The Lord of the Rings: The Fellowship of the Rings,” we are treated to this insight in the form of a sentence fragment, which in fact is an entire paragraph: “Because a movie is not a book.”
 He favors us with this incisive information after telling us that he saw the movie in Manhattan.
 It is difficult for one to discern the relevance of this bit of information other than to remind us that Martin was in Manhattan.
 I guess it wasn’t playing in Paris.